BSA Welgun: Design and Characteristics

 The weapon was a fairly conventional blowback design.
 It used the same 9mm Parabellum cartridge as the Sten.
 Since this round was also used by the Axis, resistance fighters could obtain ammunition from enemy sources.
 The Welgun used the same 32-round single-feed magazine as the Sten, a potential source of trouble as this design was unreliable in service.
 The magazine fed vertically, rather than sideways as in the Sten.

 The Welgun had a folding stock.
 When this was folded to lie over the barrel and body of the gun, the overall length of the weapon was a little over 16 inches, allowing easy carriage and concealment.
 The Welgun also had a wooden pistol grip, and vestigial wooden foregrip, which contributed to its accuracy and balance.

 Name

-The "Wel-" prefix to the weapon's name derives from Welwyn Garden City, near which Station IX was located.
+The "Wel-" prefix to the weapon's name derives from the village of Welwyn, near which Station IX was located.
 The prefix identified several weapons and other items of equipment designed or produced by this establishment, such as the Welrod assassination weapon.